 For a monochromatic, soft and calm scheme you can pick colours from items that already exist in the room and bring interest with tonal variations of colour as well as using pattern and textures.

 Consider the number of cushions to be used and their size

 The cushions need to be in proportion with the sofa or chair.
-The standard square sizes are 55, 50cm or 45 cm and oblong 55 x 35.
+The standard square sizes are 55, 50cm or 45 cm and rectangular 55 x 35.
 If the sofa is small, you may want to use just two cushions on one end like in the image below.
-Cushions don’t have to be the same size, combine a larger cushion and a slightly smaller one or a square cushion with an oblong one in front
+Cushions don’t have to be the same size, combine a larger cushion and a slightly smaller one or a square cushion with a rectangular one in front.

 An even number of cushions lends to a more formal look and an uneven number in a variation of sizes and shapes; delivers a more artful and casual feel.

 On a large sofa, you can introduce many cushions in different sizes, shapes, patterns and textures depending on the mood you want to achieve.